AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 * We will extend the PolkaAirdrop project to support token-based airdrops.
 * We will extend the promotion of airdrops on other popular social media networks such as Instagram or WeChat.

-The project will be maintained after the grant as using with own funds, and also the project is proposing a unique business model already being used in other similar platforms such as chainGPT as commented before.
+The project will be maintained after the grant.
+We will use own funds, and also the project is proposing a unique business model already being used in other similar platforms such as chainGPT project.
-This business model is based on collecting a fee  for each NFT project launch the platfrom.
+This business model is based on collecting a fee for each NFT project launch in the platfrom.

 ## Additional Information :heavy_plus_sign: